 Renaming a Project

-Once you have created your project, you can always go back and change the project name using the project’s Project Settings page:
+Once you have created your project, if you are a Looker admin, you can change the project name using the project’s Project Settings page.

 - Verify that you have Development Mode turned on.

 - Navigate to your project in the Develop menu.

 - Click the drop-down arrow to expand the project’s Git menu.

 - Select Project Settings.

 - In the Project Settings page, use the Name field to edit the name of your project.

 - To save the new project name, click Save Project Settings.